 However, there are some things you can do to make the entrepreneurial learning curve a little more manageable.
 You can improve your chances of success by taking the time to learn about your compliance and tax requirements as the owner of a small business.

-If you’ve started a business before, you know that a small business’ tax obligations can be rather complicated.
-And if you’ve never been self-employed before, quarterly taxes are an important requirement you might not have any experience with.
+If you’ve started a business before, you know that the tax obligations can be rather complicated.
+And if you’ve never been self-employed before as an independent contractor or freelancer, you might not have any experience with quarterly taxes as an important requirement.

 What are quarterly taxes?